abrasive/shairport/README.md

 Shairport Sync will work with PulseAudio, which is installed in many desktop Linuxes.
 PulseAudio normally runs in the *user mode* but can be configured to run in *system mode*, though this is not recommended.
 Shairport Sync can work with it in either mode.

 Shairport Sync runs well on the Raspberry Pi on USB and I2S cards.
 It can drive the built-in sound card – see the note below on configuring the Raspberry Pi to make best use of it.
+It runs well on the Raspberry Pi Zero W with a suitable USB or I2S card.

 Shairport Sync runs natively on FreeBSD using the `sndio` sound system.